johnproodian/book-search-engine/README.md

 * https://sleepy-woodland-19590.herokuapp.com/

 ## (Recently Learned) Skills I Used
-* creating an Apollo Server and applying it to an Express.js server as middleware
+* Creating an Apollo Server and applying it to an Express.js server as middleware
-* modifying existing authentication middleware to work in the context of a GraphQL API
+* Modifying existing authentication middleware to work in the context of a GraphQL API
-* creating an Apollo Provider so that requests can communicate with an Apollo server
+* Creating an Apollo Provider so that requests can communicate with an Apollo server
-* building API endpoints with GraphQL in a MERN application
+* Building API endpoints with GraphQL in a MERN application
-* using GraphQL queries and mutations to fetch and modify server-side data
+* Using GraphQL queries and mutations to fetch and modify server-side data
-* configuring and deploying a MERN application to Heroku
+* Configuring and deploying a MERN application to Heroku